 In the study of the properties of the phosphenes, we have documented some of their specific behavior and in particular their different rhythms.
 But these specificities go further.
 Phosphenes allow us to enter the deepest zones of the brain.

 The zone of vision is located in the back of the head, at the level of the occipital bump.
-The phosphene is perceived at the same time by the eye and by that zone which processes visual perceptions.
-The rhythmic behavior of the phosphene shows us how the brain really functions, and it is also possible to see what is happening in the interior of the zone where vision is processed.
+The phosphene is perceived at the same time by the eye and by that zone that processes visual perceptions.
+The rhythmed behavior of the phosphene shows us how the brain really functions, and it is also possible to see what is happening in the interior of the zone where vision is processed.

-The cuneus is the organ that creates the images of a dream, because during sleep there is no physical stimulation that involves the eyes.
+The cuneus is the organ that creates the images of a dream because, during sleep, there is no physical stimulation that involves the eyes.
 The cuneus is also at the origin of particular visual perceptions that are ‟visions”.

 When the three concentric zones of the cuneus are stimulated using electrodes placed on the eardrums of a subject, in the first zone, the person perceives shapeless phosphenes.
 They correspond to what is seen in the visual chaos: imprecise nebulous masses.

-It is therefore possible to develop the phenomena of intuition, clairvoyance and visions by carefully observing the phosphene and practicing the observation of details situated within the phosphene.
+It is therefore possible to develop the phenomena of intuition, clairvoyance, and visions by carefully observing the phosphene and practicing the observation of details situated within the phosphene.